 A Waldorf class is something like a family.
 When difficulties arise, the teacher looks at the situation and sees what can be done to improve the relationship.
 With the goodwill and active support of the parents, the teacher can make the necessary changes to ensure a healthy and productive learning environment.

 Do lower school classes only have one teacher?

 No, each day a number of specialty teachers also instruct the students.
-Music, German, Spanish, handwork, P.E., woodworking, gardening and movement are all taught by specially trained teachers with knowledge of their subjects and an enthusiastic desire to share their subjects with the students.
+Music, German, Mandarin, Spanish, handwork, P.E., woodworking, gardening and movement are all taught by specially trained teachers with knowledge of their subjects and an enthusiastic desire to share their subjects with the students.
 The class teacher is, however, responsible for the two-hour "main lesson" every morning and usually also for one or two lessons later in the day.
 The main lesson will generally include science, history, language arts and mathematics, and is typically enlivened with poetry, singing, plays and other artistic expressions.